ysimenya/nexus3-cli/README.md

 * Unit tests have been refactored and re-organised to more closely match the `src` structure.

-If you need to stay on versoin 1.0.x for some reason, you can pin your requirements (e.g.: `'nexus3-cli>=1.0.2,<2`).
+If you need to stay on version 1.0.x for some reason, you can pin your requirements (e.g.: `'nexus3-cli>=1.0.2,<2`).
 Note that I will no longer support 1.0.x, although I'm happy to review contributions.

 ## Development